Sybil Morrison

+Formative years

+Sybil May Morrison was born in 1893 to parents living in Sunderland Road, Forest Hill, Lewisham.

-As a young and enthusiastic suffragist, Morrison was persuaded by Emmeline Pankhurst that she was too young to go to prison.
+As a young and enthusiastic suffragist, Morrison (who had plans to go to Somerville College, Oxford) was persuaded by Emmeline Pankhurst that she was too young to go to prison.
 During World War I, she began in 1916 to drive ambulances in London and attributed her decision to become a pacifist to the sight of a Zeppelin being shot down over the town of Potters Bar: "In the streets of London, ordinary, decent people were clapping and cheering and dancing as though at a play or a circus....
 I suddenly saw that war made yet another impact on human beings; it deprived them of their humanity.
 I became a pacifist then and nothing has happened since to alter my conviction that war is a crime against God and humanity".

+Peace Pledge Union

 Morrison became in 1936 one of the first women members of the Peace Pledge Union (PPU), a British pacifist organisation, and the British section of War Resisters International (WRI).
-She served as a Campaign Organiser and Chair and wrote the first history of the PPU.
+She served as a campaign organiser and chair and wrote the first history of the PPU.
 In 1940, she spent a month in Holloway Prison for having spoken against the war at London's Speakers' Corner.
-Morrison was an active member of the Women's International League for Peace & Freedom (WILPF) and was at one stage the Chair of its British branch.

 Sybil Morrison was the secretary of the short-lived Women's Peace Campaign, set up by the PPU at the end of 1939.
 It had been hoped to obtain the signatures of one million women against the Second World War, but as Morrison admitted, "The invasion of Scandinavia has, of course, made it much more difficult now to approach people about signing an appeal for negotiations because opinion is hardening against the pacifist.
 The Campaign was doomed after the surrender of the French in June, 1940 but the collapse may also have had something to do with the opposition of John Middleton Murry, editor of Peace News.
 Murry was described as having a "frightful" attitude towards women and was not at all supportive of the campaign".